wazuh/wazuh-documentation/source/learning-wazuh/detect-fs-changes.rst

         rootcheck.sleep=0
         syscheck.sleep=0

-Save this as a new file called "C:\\Program Files (x86)\\ossec-agent\\local_internal_options.conf", making sure under "Save as type:" to choose "All Files" so that the file does not get a .txt extension appended to it.
+Save this as a new file called ``C:\Program Files (x86)\ossec-agent\local_internal_options.conf``, making sure under "Save as type:" to choose "All Files" so that the file does not get a .txt extension appended to it.

 Open the Windows Command Prompt, using the "Run as administrator" option.
 Then create a couple of lab directories: